mohammadne/dotfiles-old/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/mohammadne/dotfiles?style=for-the-badge)

 > A dotfiles repository is a personal repository, with it, you can manage your configuration between your systems.
+>
+> Thanks to dear [Parham Alvani](https://github.com/1995parham/dotfiles) for its great dotfile, which this dotfile is highly inspired from.

 This repository contains my personal configurations for Arch Linux (with sway window manager) and apple OSX.